PackFitter

 Fit at 25L Slim 25L bags often qualify as a personal item; bulkier or rigid designs may exceed the depth limit

-Ryanair's personal item limit of 40 × 20 × 25 cm is one of the strictest among European carriers.
-At 25L, the depth dimension is the most common failure point — a slim, soft bag at 20 cm depth passes, while a structured or overpacked bag at 25+ cm depth may not.
+Ryanair's personal item limit of 40 × 20 × 30 cm (15.7 × 7.9 × 11.8 in) was historically strict, but the 2025 width increase (from 25 cm (9.8 in) to 30 cm (11.8 in)) makes it more accommodating for wider bags.
+At 25L, the depth dimension remains the most common failure point — a slim, soft bag at 20 cm (7.9 in) depth passes, while a structured or overpacked bag at 25+ cm depth may not.
 Ryanair uses sizing frames at the gate and enforcement is consistent.
 If your bag doesn't fit the personal item frame, you'll need priority boarding for carry-on access.

 Bottom Line